 There are a number of institutions that provide welding certifications, which test the knowledge and skill level of those applying.
 A large number of Spruce Head ME employers not only expect a certificate or degree from an accredited welding school, but also certification from a renowned organization such as the American Welding Society (AWS).
 Different certifications are offered dependent on the type of work that the welder performs.
 Just some of the things that certification can acknowledge are the welder’s ability to

 - Operate in compliance with specific codes

-- Work with certain metal thicknesses
+- Work with specific metal thicknesses

-- Work with certain kinds of welds
+- Work with various types of welds

 - Operate in compliance with contract specifications